loevlie/ML_Codes/README.md

-# 10-601 Introduction to ML
+# 10-601 Introduction to ML - Carnegie Mellon University

-These are the codes from the homeworks I had in my introduction to machine learning course.
+A collection of scripts implementing popular ML algorithms without using ML packages (only numpy).